moabu/cluster-mgr/static_build.md

 ## On RHEL7 Machine Has no Internet Access

-On this machine you need to java-1.8 and redis installed.
+On this machine you need java-1.8 and redis installed.
 Extract `clustermgr4.tgz` package:

 `# tar -zxf clustermgr4.tgz -C /`